 When it comes to pain, don’t just grin and bear it.
 Know when it’s time to consult an interventional pain management specialist.

 At the onset, pain may feel like a temporary condition—until it’s not.
 That old sports injury may have seemed bearable to begin with, but now those occasional flare-ups are becoming more persistent.
 Rather than suffer through the pain, it may be time to see a pain management specialist.
-Here’s how to know when.
+Here’s how to know when to go.

 What Is an Interventional Pain Management Doctor?